Rayleigh-Bénard Convection#

 set output name = rayleigh-benard_convection

-set output control = time
+set output control = iteration

-set output time = 25
+set output frequency = 100

 set output path = ./output/